Zusyaku/Zusyaku/README.md

 ## I Am Not Hacker Or Programmer

-* I Use Github For Save File And Project
+* "I Use Github For Save File And Project"

+## WARNING FOR YOU IF USE TOOLS ##

-## WARNING : ***This tool is only for educational purpose only.
+***This tool is only for educational purpose only.
 If you use this tool for other purposes except education we will not be responsible in such cases.***